Skip to content

 1933 | United States | 76 min | More...

-We follow Alice, a young girl in Victorian England.
-One winter’s day, she steps through her mirror into a fantastical world of talking clocks and anthropomorphic chess pieces.
-Wandering outside, she floats down a rabbit hole into Wonderland, where she meets the Mad Hatter, the Queen of Hearts, Humpty Dumpty, and assorted other characters.
+Charlotte Henry plays Alice, a girl in Victorian England.
+One winter’s day she steps through her mirror into a world of talking chess pieces, then floats down a rabbit hole into Wonderland.
+Things happen.
+None of them matter.